 Slides can be pretty handy in slow airs and ballads as well as fast jigs and reels.
 What some players do, especially in faster tunes, is to tongue the note below, just before lifting a finger.
 It gives a better accent to the ornament, creating a sound like pronouncing “t-ouuu-a”.

-However, there are no strict rules that apply when it is best to use sliding.
+As you may notice, there are no strict rules that define when it is best to use sliding.
 If there is only one general rule, we would say that you will usually slide on the notes that last longer than other notes on average.
 But we believe you will get the best feel from listening to music and playing it.
 Then slides may become an expression that shapes your own style, mixed with other embellishments.
-You use a slide for the same reason you are doing any other ornamentation, to emphasize specific note that you think is important for the melody.
+You use a slide for the same reason you are doing any other ornamentation, to emphasize a specific note that you think is important for the melody.

 Practicing tin whistle slides

 Using slides when melodically going up the scale should be straightforward.
 For example, playing a plain note D and then sliding a G. However, a little bit harder is when you go down a scale.
 For example, playing a plain note B, and then sliding a note G. Another thing that is worth mentioning, the tempo of a tune or a song usually has an impact on the slide speed.
 Therefore, it’s good to practice slides by changing the tempo on a metronome to get a quick sense of it.
 You’ll see how a slower tempo also requires a more gradual (longer) slide to fit the whole feeling.

 Another good example of playing slides on a tin whistle